Advertisement

 Wallace Sword

 Hanging at the National Wallace Monument near the Scottish town of Stirling, this sword was said to belong to William Wallace.
-Reaching 5 feet 4 inches in length, the weapon’s blade might date to the 13th century, but most historians believe that the rest of it was made in later centuries.
+Reaching 5 feet 4 inches in length, the weapon’s blade might date to 13th century, but most historians believe that most of it was made in later centuries.

 The Sword of Mercy (Curtana)